BBC Television Shakespeare: Behind the scenes

 Of the play, Miller stated "it's ironic, it's farcical, it's satirical: I think it's an entertaining, rather frothily ironic play.
 It's got a bitter-sweet quality, rather like black chocolate.
 It has a wonderfully light ironic touch and I think it should be played ironically, not with heavy-handed agonising on the dreadful futility of it all."
 Miller chose to set the play in a Renaissance milieu rather than a classical one, as he felt it was really about Elizabethan England rather than ancient Troy, and as such, he hoped the production would carry relevance for a contemporary TV audience; "I feel that Shakespeare's plays and all the works of the classic rank, of literary antiquity, must necessarily be Janus-faced.
 And one merely pretends that one is producing pure Renaissance drama; I think one has to see it in one's own terms.
 Because it is constantly making references, one might as well be a little more specific about it.
 Now that doesn't mean that I want to hijack them for the purposes of making the plays address themselves specifically to modern problems.
 I think what one wants to do is to have these little anachronistic overtones so that we're constantly aware of the fact that the play is, as it were, suspended in the twentieth-century imagination, halfway between the period in which it was written and the period in which we are witnessing it.
 And then there is of course a third period being referred to, which is the period of the Greek antiquity."

-Jim Atkinson won Best Cameraman at the 1982 BAFTAs for his work on this episode.
+During rehearsals, Miller saw Cressida not as an ethically corrupt person but as an innocent who finds herself enjoying the game rather than processing it seriously.
+Burden somewhat disagreed, seeing Cressida as a witty and intelligent young woman but one who is still discovering herself, and whose survival instincts kick in when she is taken to the Greek camp.
+The lover's meeting scene, at eleven minutes, was the longest single-camera take in the production.
+Act 5 scene 9 was rehearsed but had to be cut when time ran out during the studio session; the same happened to an intended moment of Achilles entering carrying Patroclus' body in Act 5 scene 5.